realyarilabs/openapi-schema/WISHLIST.md

  - Opcional lists can be `[a]` instead of `Maybe [a]`
  - Strip all `Text`s when verifying
  - Clean Utils functions

+ ## CircleCI
+ - Remove hardcoded version number by a CircleCI variable
+ - Add support for CodeCov